-It is important that the conditions simulated in the test are correctly specified and set-up, and measured accurately before and after each experiment; that auxiliary facilities such as dialling and ringing are provided; and that faithful records of the output of each test are kept.
+It is important that the conditions simulated in the test are correctly specified and set up, and measured accurately before and after each experiment; that auxiliary facilities such as dialling and ringing are provided; and that faithful records of the output of each test are kept.
 Detailed description of the method, considerations and precautions are found in Annex A.

-2.2 Listening opinion tests
+6.2 Listening-opinion tests

-Listening opinion tests are not expected to reach the same standard of realism as conversation tests, and the restrictions are therefore less severe in some respects; but the artificiality that has to be accepted brings with it a necessity for strict control of many things which in conversation tests are allowed to find their own equilibrium.
+Listening-opinion tests are not expected to reach the same standard of realism as conversation tests, and the restrictions are therefore less severe in some respects; but the artificiality that has to be accepted brings with it a necessity for strict control of many things which in conversation tests are allowed to find their own equilibrium.

 The recommended test method for listening-only tests is the "Absolute Category Rating" (ACR) method described in Annex B, which is in conformance with the Category Judgement method recommended for conversation tests (see Annex A), and adopted partly for the same reasons.

-Category ratings are applied to short groups of unrelated sentences, passed through a number of standard processes as well as the processes under test.
-This method is well established, and has been applied to both analogue telephone connections and digital codecs.
-In the work leading to Recommendations G.726 32 kbit/s ADPCM and G.722, for example, laboratories in different countries performed subjective tests by the same method on the same physical conditions and on identical transmission systems, and the results showed a high degree of consistency.
+Category ratings are applied to short groups of unrelated sentences, each of which has been passed through a number of standard processes as well as the processes under test.
+This method is well-established, and has been applied to analogue and digital telephone connections and to telecommunications devices, such as digital codecs.
+In the work leading to Recommendations G.726 32 kbit/s ADPCM, G.728, G.729, and G.722, for example, laboratories in different countries performed subjective tests by the same method on the same physical conditions and on identical transmission systems, and the results showed a high degree of consistency.

-Other methods commonly used are the Quantal-Response Detectability Method, Degradation Category Rating (DCR) and the Threshold Method.
+Other methods commonly used are the Quantal-Response Detectability Method, Degradation Category Rating (DCR), Comparison Category Rating (CCR) and the Threshold Method.